permitta/permitta-core/docs/developer_setup.md

 ```

 ### Running with Docker Compose
-To run the Permitta Core application along with its dependencies (OPA, PostgreSQL, etc.), you can add the following service to your `docker-compose.yaml` file:
+To run the Moat application along with its dependencies (OPA, PostgreSQL, etc.), you can add the following service to your `docker-compose.yaml` file:

 ```yaml
 services: